clementi/adopt-tapir/README.md

 ## Binaries

-Binaries for Windows, Linux, macOS, and FreeBSD are available on the [Releases](https://github.com/clementi/adopt-tapir-cli-go/releases) page.
+Binaries for Windows, Linux, macOS, FreeBSD, NetBSD and OpenBSD are available on the [Releases](https://github.com/clementi/adopt-tapir-cli-go/releases) page.

 ## Usage